 In October 2017, the Court of Appeal referred a question to the CJEU regarding a scheme’s ability to equalise its retirement ages retrospectively.

-The Advocate General (“the AG”) concluded that the prohibition under EU law on retroactive levelling down applies even when the rules of a pension scheme permit retrospective amendment (as they do in this case).
+The CJEU has followed the Advocate General’s earlier opinion, concluding that, in the absence of an objective justification, the prohibition under EU law on retroactive levelling down applies even when the rules of a pension scheme permit retrospective amendment (as they did in this case).

 A series of judgments from 1994 made it clear, among other things, that: